 Orientation and foundation for occupations and functions across the health care cluster.
-Includes broad health care core standards which specify the knowledge and skills that the vast majority of health care workers should have.
+Includes broad health care core standards which specify the knowledge and skills that the vast majority of healthcare workers should have.
 Prerequisite to additional courses in the Health Science Program.
-There is a \$10 lab fee associated with this course.
+In order to move on in the Health Science pathway, students cannot receive a final grade lower than a C. There is a \$10 lab fee associated with this course.